dsbristol/dst/assessments.md

 The Portfolio is assessed for blocks 2-11.
 Block 1 is marked similarly but is formative, i.e. does not contribute to your mark.
 The deadline is in assessment preparation week of TB1.
 In each block contains two activities:

-1. Multiple choice questions submitted via Noteable (log in via Blackboard).
+1. (20%) Multiple choice questions submitted via Noteable (log in via Blackboard).
 These should be straightforward, either direct from your notes or with simple experiments you can conduct as extensions of the Workshop.
-These are worth 20% of the Portfolio mark.
-2. Long-form reflective questions that should require a deeper understanding of the course material and may require you to undertake further reading or experimentation.
-These are worth 80% of the Portfolio mark.
+2. (80%) Long-form reflective questions that should require a deeper understanding of the course material and may require you to undertake further reading or experimentation.

 You may take the multiple-choice component at any time and it is recommended that you do this when you work through the Workshop content.
 The long-form content is submitted at the end of the course, and you are recommended to make a first draft/note form attempt when you first see the content, and reflect back on it in a finessing stage during the examination preparation time (in lieu of an exam).